Dads and work: getting it into perspective

-Other dads look at ways to get more flexibility into the day.
-For example, you could meet with your employer about starting a bit earlier so you can leave a bit earlier.
+Other dads look at whether they can get more flexibility into the day.
+For example, you could ask your employer about starting a bit earlier so you can leave a bit earlier.
 If you have a long commute, you could see whether you can work from home sometimes.

 Changes like these can help you find time in the afternoon to play with your child or have dinner with your family.

 Not all dads can do this, though.
 But don’t give up.
 It might help to know that some fathers who work long hours are actually more involved in their children’s activities and more supportive than some fathers who work less.

 It’s what you do with the time you have that really matters.
 For example, 15 minutes of play with your child while you’re paying complete attention to him is better than 30 minutes of play while you’re distracted by work calls, TV or something else.